Subscribo/Subscribo/README.md

     $ /path/to/Subscribo/bin/configure_satis.sh
 ```

+Notes:
-Note: This script is not suitable for refreshing satis configuration, only for first-time install
+ * This script is not suitable for refreshing satis configuration, only for first-time install
+ * It might be faster and easier to run this script from your host terminal (as opposed to `vagrant ssh`)

 ##### C.1.3.
 Configure your vagrant box / virtual server to serve Satis public directory and update your 'etc/hosts' file

-    Important: You might need to run vagrant 'reload --provision' to let vagrant box find your new sites
+**Important:** You might need to run vagrant 'reload --provision' to let vagrant box find your new sites

 ##### C.1.4.
 Add to your project's 'composer.json' file or create '~/.composer/config.json' with this content: